jgliner/.vim.themes/README.md

 # .vim.themes
-A sleek grey/steel blue theme for Promptline.vim/Tmuxline.vim/Airline.vim
+Repo for my personal Promptline.vim/Tmuxline.vim/Airline.vim sleek grey/steel blue theme

 ## Reqs
 You will need a Vim plugin manager.
 I personally prefer [vim-plug](https://github.com/junegunn/vim-plug).
 If you use a different one, the structure should be similar.